wtout/pub-labs-linux-auto/README.md

   - **datacenter.secondary.folder** (_String_): The folder to host the build's secondary VMs
   - **datacenter.secondary.resources** (_String_): Required for on-prem deployments.
 List of ESXI hosts

-To create the system inventory without deploying the system, issue the following command from the automation root directory (pae-labs-linux-auto):
+To create the system inventory without deploying the system, issue the following command from the automation root directory (labs-linux-auto):

     $> bash Bash/play_deploy.sh --envname <system-name> --tags none